Velkymoss/AGs-Corpus-of-News-Articles/README.md

 XLNet is an autoregressive language model based on the Transformer architecture that models the permutation of the factorization order of tokens in a sequence.

 ## How to use the model
+The model can be loaded and used via the Hugging Face Transformers library.
 ```python
 # Use a pipeline as a high-level helper
 from transformers import pipeline